microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/user-sendmail.md

 Namespace: microsoft.graph

 Send the message specified in the request body, in either JSON or MIME format.
 The message is saved in the Sent Items folder by default.

+Alternatively, [create a draft message](../api/user-post-messages.md) to send later.

+When using JSON format:
-You can include a [file attachment](../resources/fileattachment.md) in the same **sendMail** action call.
+- Include a [file attachment](../resources/fileattachment.md) in the same **sendMail** action call.

+When using MIME format:
+- Microsoft Graph does not suppport editing MIME properties individually, the complete MIME content must be provided in a base64-encoded string.
+- S/MIME properties must be previously included in the base64-encoded string.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).